yogendraft21/blue_owls/backend/README.md

 # We are using Stripe Transaction in INR so use this card number
 4000 0035 6000 0008

+# Open one more terminal listen for stripe webhook and paste this
+stripe listen --forward-to 127.0.0.1:8000/webhook

 # Ensure that your MySQL database is created
 # If not, create the database using your preferred MySQL client